gsmainclusivetechlab/interop-docs/docs/docsguide.md

 This documentation is divided into 5 main parts:

-1. **Architecture:** This section contains information on how the platform is structured, its components and relationships, and how the performed tests are addressed by each component.
+1. **Architecture:** This section contains information on how the platform is structured, its components and connections, and how the tests are performed.

-2. **Installation:** This section contains the steps required for local installation of the platform and simulators, as well as the configuration of components that will be used as System Under Test.
+2. **Installation:** This section describes the steps required for installation of the platform and simulators.

-3. **Use Cases:** This section contains a guide on how Use Cases are approached, which ones are currently available in the platform, and how to create or propose new use cases.
-This section also shows the use cases currently under development.
+3. **Test Cases:** This section contains a list of the use cases and test cases currently available on the platform, and also includes guidance on proposing new use cases and creating new test cases.

-4. **Test Cases:** This section lists all test cases available on the platform grouped by use case and test path (happy and unhappy flows).

-5. **User Manual:** This section aims to help those who wish to use the platform using a lower technical approach.
+4. **User Manual:** This section aims to help those who wish to use the platform using a lower technical approach.
 It contains instructions on how to create sessions and run tests using sample screens to improve user orientation.